StefanSchuhart/fastProcesses/README.md

 - **Pydantic Models**: Strong type validation for process inputs and outputs
 - **Logging**: Uses `loguru` for modern logging with rotation support

+`fastprocesses` uses Celery for async execution of arbitrary processes and result retrieval from a backend like Redis.
+For deterministic processes, that means processes that return the same results for identical inputs, redis is used as temporary cache.
+For both, the celery backend and the temporary Redis cache, time to live can be configured.

 ### Architecture

 ```mermaid